Skip to main content

 Estradiol, the most potent form of estrogen, is essential for health in both sexes.
 In women, it governs the reproductive cycle, protects bone density, and supports cardiovascular health.
 During perimenopause and menopause, its decline is responsible for many of the most recognizable symptoms.

-In men, a certain amount of is necessary for modulating libido, supporting joint health, and maintaining bone integrity.
+In men, a certain amount of estradiol is necessary for modulating libido, supporting joint health, and maintaining bone integrity.
 It is produced from testosterone through a process called aromatization.
-In the context of for men, monitoring estradiol is essential because excessive conversion can lead to unwanted side effects.
+In the context of testosterone therapy for men, monitoring estradiol is essential because excessive conversion can lead to unwanted side effects.
 The goal is to maintain a healthy, balanced ratio between testosterone and estradiol.

 Progesterone